 The example below gives details on creating an order import job.
 Go here for more help with creating your other export jobs.

-Step 2: Specify the import source for this job.
-Valid sources are Dsco FTP, External FTP, HTTP/HTTPS, and AS2.
-Make sure to include an email address under Failure Notifications?.
-Dsco will send a notification email to the listed email address if there are ever any problems with importing your order files.
+Step 4: Specify the import source for this job.
+Valid sources are Dsco SFTP, External SFTP, HTTP/HTTPS, and AS2.
+Make sure to include an email address under Failure Notifications?, so that Dsco will send a notification email to the listed email address if there are ever any problems with importing your order files.

 The frequency you choose to run a job should align with the system with which you are integrating.
 For example, if you are planning to send new order files at 15 minutes past every hour, make sure you schedule the job to run at 20 minutes past the hour instead of 10 minutes past the hour.
 If you don't follow that suggested schedule then you may send your order files at 1:15 PM, but Dsco wouldn't actually import the orders and send them to the supplier until 2:10 PM.